snowplow/snowplowanalytics.com/_posts/2019-11-01-snowplow-r117-biskupin/index.md

 Snowplow release R117 is named after [Biskupin](https://en.wikipedia.org/wiki/Biskupin), which is "an archaeological site and a life-size model of a late Bronze Age fortified settlement in north-central Poland that also serves as a archaeological open-air museum".

-This release focuses on delivering small, but necessary improvements to Snowplow ecosystem:
+This release focuses on delivering small, but important improvements to Snowplow ecosystem:

 1. [TLS port binding and certificate](#tls-port-binding-and-certificate)
 2. [Referer parser refreshment](#referer-parser-refreshment)